C2SM-RCM/emiproc/joss/paper.md

 GRAL also needs very detailed information about the emissions, such as the height, the temperature or the gas exit velocity of the source.

-Moreover, when a modeller designs a transport simulation, they often are interested in modifying the inventories.
+Moreover, when modellers design transport simulations, they often are interested in modifying the inventories.
 For example, they may want to scale the emissions based on different scenarios, or they may want to aggregate emissions by sector or pollutant.
 (SHOULD WE CITE SOME PAPERS FOR EXAMPLES).
 Nikolai used `emiproc` to fill the space around the city of zurich.

+Another python software, `HERMESv3` [@hermesv3_part1], can already process emission data and generate input files for athmospheric transport models.
+However, `HERMESv3` is relying on specific confiuration files. `emiproc` is more flexible and extensible as it is designed to be used directly in python scripts.

 # History